toastxc/DoE-Network-Kit-Linux/README.md

 # For contributors
 There are a few rules for contributing to this project
-- Never package certificates, only downlaod them from restricted repositories
+- Never package certificates, only download them from restricted repositories
-- Keep this repository private
+- Test that modified scripts work before running a pull request
-- Don't add too much detail to commit change description
+- comment commplicated functions

 ![LGPLv3 Badge](/README_RESOURCES/LGPLv3%20Logo.svg)